jmuspratt/flat-file/README.md

 - Every directory of media becomes an album.
 Albums are listed and sorted in reverse-chron order on the home page.
 - Your high-resolution images get processed into multiple sizes and served as responsive images
 - Your videos get processed and served as 720p mp4s.
-- Text files become headings and get sticky positioning in the sidebar.
+- Text files become headings
 - By default, images/videos are laid out in two columns on laptop and wider screens.
 - If there's only one image between headings, it gets a large format treatment.